zzhou718/ClockPetals/README.md

     Given a map and time-sequential records, it's a typical spatio-temporal visualization problem.
 However, the map has nothing to do with the real world, which means no map API is available.
 The provided map looks utterly unpleasant (believe me or not, there was team made visualization out of that black map image).
 Moreover, we did further investigation on the map and the data and found that some road information seemed redundant.
 For example, we don't care much about if the vehicle took east bound or west bound to travel from location A to B. We also found major road conjunctions in the park, where the vehicles must pass by when their trip are across the park area.
 We came up an idea to revamp the map to make it more visually pleasant withholding necessary information.
 One of the visual designers did this in Adobe Illustrator so that we can have the pair (x, y) of the sensor of each site/gate.

     Expressing a road that connects two sites is the next task.
 We wanted to distinguish the traffic direction (A to B or B to A) while maintaining the clarity.
-Google Map enables the traffic layer on each bounds of the road but one really needs to zoom in to tell the difference.
+Google Map enables the traffic layer on each bounds of a road but one really needs to zoom in to tell the difference.
 We came up with an idea so please see iteration section.

     ![map ideation](https://va.tech.purdue.edu/vast2017/mc1/design/mapinitial.png)